SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Interrupt

 Effects:
-This may be used to parry any ranged attack.
+This may be used to parry any ranged attack with a bonus depending on the element used (see below).
 X is 1 per the technique’s rank above D.

-Against Raiton and ranged taijutsu attacks, you receive a +6 bonus to your Accuracy rolls.
-And even if they hit, the effect of partial defense is doubled (the attack deals only 10% damage per point it hits by).
-Against nonKaton projectile ninjutsu, your bonus is instead \+4.
-For all others, you receive no bonus.

-Against Katon: If a technique bypasses Wind Turtle's Shell you receive no benefit from partial defense, and the technique has its damage (against you) increased by 25%.
+This works against elements that are weak to it up to A rank with a +6 bonus, elements that are strong to it up to C-rank with no bonus, and all other Jutsu up to B-rank with a +4 bonus.

 ### **Tobu Choyaku no Jutsu \- Vaulting Leap Technique**